IoT-Lab-Minden/RP_Tracking/README.md

 	<img alt="RP Tracking logo" src="docs/img/logo.png" width="800">
 </p>

 RP Tracking is an easy-to-use system for tracking mobile robots and drones in indoor lab environments.
 It uses time-of-flight based sensors, like LiDAR, to detect moving objects in point clouds.
-Contrary to off-tthe-shelf systems, this work can be used with any time-of-flight sensor that captures accurate data and can be integrated into the ROS 1 environment.
+Contrary to off-the-shelf systems, this work can be used with any time-of-flight sensor that captures accurate data and can be integrated into the ROS 1 environment.
 Furthermore, it supports multiple sensors to increase accuracy and area size.